Masters So Cal Track and Field Championship: History of Masters So Cal

 Through the efforts of David Pain, Masters Track and Field and its first Outdoor Track and Field Championship was founded in 1968.
 The Masters So Cal Outdoor Track and Field Championship competition was first held in June 1974.
 The 2019 meet included a complete set of running (sprints, middle distance, long distance, and relays), hurdles, steeplechase, racewalking, and field events (high jump, pole vault, long jump, triple jump, shot put, discus, hammer throw, and javelin).

 Historically, many records have been produced at this meet.
 Tom Patsalis' M60 World Record in the long jump at Masters So Cal has stood since 1982.
 In total there are eight current Masters American Records that were set at this meet (see List of United States records in masters athletics).

 The June 1975 meet included athletes Daniel Aldrich, Bryant Avery, Walt Butler, Ken Dennis, John Dobroth, Bill Fitzgerald, Pete Mundle, Nick Newton, Parry O'Brien (Olympian), Tom Patsalis, Paul Spangler, Art Vesco, and John Whittemore as competitors.
 The Los Angeles Times reported that Bill Fitzgerald set a M50 World Record in the mile at 4:37.1 and M50 American Record in the 880 yard at 2:07.2 at the meet.
-In June of 1977 the LA Times stated, "Valley Track Club members Jerry Hackett of Canyon Country and Ernie Portillo of Canoga Park won divisions of the 880-yard run in the annual AAU District Masters Track and Field Championship.
+In June 1977 the LA Times stated, "Valley Track Club members Jerry Hackett of Canyon Country and Ernie Portillo of Canoga Park won divisions of the 880-yard run in the annual AAU District Masters Track and Field Championship.

 The July 1980 National Masters Newsletter issue reports that the June 1980 meet produced four new records.